River Nore: Course

 The Nore rises on the eastern slopes of the Devil's Bit Mountain in the townland of Borrisnoe, County Tipperary.
-It then flows south-eastwards to County Laois and County Kilkenny before joining the River Barrow just north of New Ross near the Barrow Bridge.
-The river passes near Durrow, County Laois then through Ballyragget, the city of Kilkenny and then the villages of Bennettsbridge and Thomastown.
-Further south, it forms a picturesque V-shaped river valley, particularly notable near the village of Inistioge, the tidal limit.
-Major tributaries of the Nore include the Dinan, the Breagagh at Kilkenny City, the King's River, the Little Arrigle and the Black Water.
+It then flows south-eastwards to counties Laois and Kilkenny before joining the River Barrow just north of New Ross near the Barrow Bridge.
+The river passes near Durrow, County Laois then through Ballyragget, the city of Kilkenny and then the villages of Bennettsbridge and Thomastown, County Kilkenny.
+Further south, it forms a V-shaped river valley, particularly notable near the village of Inistioge, County Kilkenny, the tidal limit.
+Major tributaries of the Nore include the Dinan, the Breagagh at Kilkenny, the King's River, the Little Arrigle and the Black Water.